dd32/td-gh-ex/readme.txt

 	Changelog
 -----------------------------------------------------------------------------

+Version 1.7.13
+- Updated: Font Awesome library updated to latest version v4.6.3.
+Ensures all icons in FA library are available to use.

 Version 1.7.12
 - Fixed:   Custom Redux extensions now load correctly.
 Issue introduced in previous version where extensions did not load is now corrected.